Switching From Tier 4 To Spouse Visa

 Yes absolutely, it's one of the best benefits of this visa.
 You are able to work freely in the UK and this is one of the reasons it is also one of the most applied for.
 There are no working restrictions for those in the UK on a Spouse Visa and it means it is a far more attractive option than say a Tier 2 General Visa.

 If you're looking for help and advice with any immigration query in the UK, please get in contact with our immigration solicitors who will be happy to help you with your case.
-Our specialists have vast knowledge and experience in the field and can help with any and all immigration queries.
+Our experienced immigration lawyers have vast knowledge and experience in the field and can help with any and all immigration queries.
 So for more information on our range of services or to get started on a case, call today and we'll be happy to help you.